gdiaz384/ADKTools/README.md

 - bcdAddPE.bat is a CLI frontend to bcdedit.exe and is included in ADKTools at ADKTools\resources\scripts\wimMgmt\resources\bcdAddPE.bat.
 - bcdAddPE.bat can be used to
     1. modify the main menu of a bcdstore for USB/ISO booting (addPE)
-    2. modify the main menu of a bcdstore for WinPE.wim booting at system boot (requres boot.sdi)
+    2. modify the main menu of a bcdstore for WinPE.wim booting at system boot (requires boot.sdi)
-    3. modify the tools menu of a bcdstore for WinPE.wim booting at system boot (requres boot.sdi)
+    3. modify the tools menu of a bcdstore for WinPE.wim booting at system boot (requires boot.sdi)
     - Note: modifying the tools menu of a bcdstore for USB/ISO booting is not currently supported

 **bcdAddPE.bat**